India Rejects Challenge to Anti-Gay Law

 acts, has been dismissed by the high court in Delhi.

-The challenge, organized by the Naz Foundation, sought to
+The challenge, organised by the Naz Foundation, sought to

 make homosexuality legal.
 At present, the country still has a colonial-era law